SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 To simulate our on premise backend system, we will deploy a simple Java application which exposes product information via an OData service.
 To create this OData service, we will create a service based on Apache Olingo Java libraries.

-We will use Web IDE to modify our existing wishlist application so that it in addition to the data stored in the SAP HANA database, it also displays data from our simulated backed system.
+We will use Web IDE to modify our existing wishlist application so that it in addition to the data stored in the SAP HANA database, it also displays data from our simulated backend system.

 [Top](#top)